little-world/rust-course/src/08-hashmap-hashset-patterns.md

 ---

-### Recipe 13: Comparison of Concurrent Strategies
+### Pattern 13: Comparison of Concurrent Strategies

 **Problem**: Choose the right concurrent map strategy for different scenarios.